 - Optional toppings: chopped cilantro chopped scallions, sliced avocado, lime wedges, hot sauce

-- Secure the lid, select the manual setting, and set it to high pressure for 15 minutes.
+Secure the lid, select the manual setting, and set it to high pressure for 15 minutes.
+Your instant pot may take anywhere from 25-35+ minutes to come to pressure before the cook time starts.